presence-insights/pi-sample-ios-DeviceRegistration/README.md

 * **UI Switch**
    - When the switch is set to **On**, it registers the device.
-   - When the switch is set to **Off**, it unregsiters the device.
+   - When the switch is set to **Off**, it unregisters the device.
 * **Update**
   Checks to see if the switch is set to **On**.
-If so, the device has been regsitered and is updated.
+If so, the device is registered and updated.